Below is a current list of our USC skippers/captains/boat owners

-I began sailing 40 years ago in the Bahamas on a Sunfish.
+I began sailing in the Bahamas on a Sunfish in 1979.
 I realized it was fun and I truly liked it.
-Having lived a major part of my life on the Chesapeake Bay, I used to see the Navy Midshipmen sailing, but I was too busy waterskiing and enjoying fast powerboats to realize the pure fun and excitement sailing could be.
-The sailing bug bit me seriously when I crewed on a 42 foot cutter rigged ketch down the Pacific coast of Mexico from Puerto Vallarta into Acapulco.
-I returned home a few months later and I bought my first sailboat.
-Since that time I have owned at least six boats with the latest one, a Hunter Legend 35, being my favorite.
-The majority of my sailing has been done on the Chesapeake Bay.
-However, my wife Dolly and I have chartered all over the world in such exotic places as the Dodecanese Islands of Greece, the Seychelles Islands in the Indian Ocean, Phuket, Thailand in the Andaman Sea and the Indian Ocean, Belize, in the western Caribbean, and many times in the British Virgin Islands.
-I have captained boats ranging from 40 foot monohulls, a 51 foot monohull and 45, 46 and 47 foot catamarans.
-Croatia is the next destination on our list as well as the Rio de la Plata between Argentina and Uruguay.
+The sailing bug really bit me when I crewed on a 42 foot cutter rigged ketch down the Pacific coast of Mexico from Puerto Vallarta into Acapulco and then bought my first sailboat.
+I have owned at least six boats.
+The majority of my sailing has been done on the Chesapeake Bay, however, my wife Dolly and I have chartered all over the world including the Dodecanese Islands of Greece, the Seychelles Islands in the Indian Ocean, Phuket, Thailand in the Andaman Sea and the Indian Ocean, Belize, in the western Caribbean, and many times in the British Virgin Islands.
+I have captained boats ranging from 40 to 51 foot monohulls to 45 to 47 foot catamarans.
+Currently, we own a Hunter Legend 35, “Papillon”.
 Our goal is to sail the “Seven Seas”.
-Currently, we own a Hunter Legend 35, “Papillon” and I stand as a Past Commodore of USC (2010-2012).
+I stand as a Past Commodore of USC (2010-2012).

 In 1972 Dolly took a basic sailing class at New York Sailing School, City Island, New York, and logged 24 hours of hands-on sailing.
-Shortly after that she completed the Coast Guard Auxiliary Safe Sailing and Seamanship Course.
+She also completed the Coast Guard Auxiliary Safe Sailing and Seamanship Course.
 In 1998 Dolly crewed for two weeks aboard the S/V Mystic from Charleston, S.C., to Nassau, Bahamas, where she got to use her navigation skills.
-Jayne has been a first mate aboard a Moorings 38 catamaran, a Moorings 45 catamaran, a Moorings 505, and a Mooring 4700, all in Tortola, BVI.
-She has also crewed in Greece, in the Seychelles, and again in Tortola.
-She has operated Global Positioning System equipment, a RIB dinghy with outboard motor, radar, windless and autopilot.
-She is the club’s past treasurer.
+Jayne has been a first mate aboard many larger charter boats as well including 38 to 45 catamarans, 47 to 50 foot monohulls in Tortola, BVI, Greece, in the Seychelles.
+She is proficient using most electronics on these vessels and operating a RIB dinghy with an outboard motor.
+She is a USC past treasurer and commodore.

 SV Second Wind